This text is translated into Russian by google automatic human level neural machine.

 The reserve sent the verification materials to investigators, the prosecutor’s office and the Pacific military prosecutor’s office, since the land is still the property of the Ministry of Defense.

 “The material collected contains signs of criminal acts, and therefore the materials go beyond our competence.
 I signed a document on the termination of the administrative investigation in order to transfer it to the authorities that should deal with it, ”said the director of the Far Eastern Marine Reserve Nikolay Yakushevsky.

-The main concern for the reserve is that the operation of several large houses on the shore of a clean bay can affect its condition due to the discharge of sewage. and removing the soil layer during capital construction - all this entails the entry of ground and surface waters into the sea.
-The prosecutor’s office began its verification of the results of the administrative investigation and soon reported the results.
+The main concern for the reserve is that the operation of several large houses on the shore of a clean bay can affect its condition due to the discharge of sewage. and removal of the soil layer during capital construction - all this entails the ingress of ground and surface waters into the sea.
+The prosecutor's office began its verification of the results of the administrative investigation and soon reported the results.

 “The objects of capital construction were erected without obtaining the relevant permits, and other structures were erected whose presence on this land plot contradicts the established restrictions for the conservation zone of the reserve.
 In connection with the above, the district prosecutor’s office introduced the idea of eliminating violations of the law to the administration of the Zarubinsky city settlement, ”the prosecutor’s office of the Khasansky district of Primorye said.